What supply chain crisis? America's largest retailer is doing just fine – KION546

 Several large retail chains, including Walmart, have chartered their own ships to deliver goods from Asia, stocked up on extra merchandise and relied on their deep pockets and broad supplier bases to adjust to supply constraints.
 Those options are too expensive and inaccessible for most small shops, which typically have less financial flexibility to absorb higher costs and keep prices down for customers than large competitors.

+“We’ve got so many suppliers to choose from,” CEO Doug McMillon said on the call, adding that Walmart has “lots of flexibility” on setting prices for items such as clothing and groceries.

-Although many stores are struggling to get products, Walmart’s inventory levels increased 11.5% last quarter from with the year prior as the company stocked up ahead of the holiday stretch.
+Although many stores are struggling to get products, Walmart’s inventory levels increased 11.5% last quarter from with the year prior as the company stocked up in anticipation of the holiday stretch.

-“We have the people, the products, and the prices to deliver a great holiday season for our customers and members,” Walmart CEO Doug McMillon said in a statement Tuesday.
+“The company’s inventory levels appear to be in good shape ahead of the all-important holiday,” Chuck Grom, an analyst at Gordon Haskett Research Advisors, said in a note to clients.

+Analysts also expect higher levels of inflation to benefit discount chains such as Walmart as customers increasingly look for ways to save money on food, gas and other goods.

 The-CNN-Wire